SimLeek/ORB_SLAM3/README.md

 # 9. Calibration
 You can find a tutorial for visual-inertial calibration and a detailed description of the contents of valid configuration files at  `Calibration_Tutorial.pdf`

+# 10. Todo

+* All optimization libraries should be built by default and give a warning if they're not built right.
+* Better Python dataset maker: Python can download youtube videos for ORB/DBow2 keypoint files, as well as create videos with frame-skips inside them.
+Dataset->vid should also have better frame skipping.
+* Calibration updates: There are new python files in Examples/Calibration for calibrating monocular cameras.
+Ideally, this should be moved into its own repository and include IMU, stereo camears, etc. Then,, the calibration instructions will just be `pip install calslam & calslam -h`
+* DBow2 loader time-remaining.
+This takes a few minutes on startup, so percent done info would be useful.
+* ZMQ/Shared Memory/ROS transport:
+  * ZMQ tear apart: Any ROS nodes should optionally also support ZMQ.
+The various SLAM modules can be seperated and allow for swapping or adding parts.
+  * Boost shared memory tear apart: everything shared through ZMQ communication should also allow shared memory, which should be faster.
+* Example ZMQ/shared memory system runners: Since different parts of the slam system could be exchanged, there need to be a few default files so people can run the whole thing.
+* DBow2 should be replaced with FAISS so keypoint database size isn't restricted to RAM size and doesn't hog RAM
+* Use algorithm in svg-loop to build up orb kp database for DBOW2/FAISS that excludes things that move like people
+* Add semantic segmentation & CNNs for scene recognition, similar to svg-loop
+* Option to Replace loop closure system with a massive Neural Magic predictive RNN, potentially with PPO (non-euclidian SLAM, such as large seasonal differences in environments)
+* Replace ORB with other keypoint systems, including Modern learned CNN or Swin transformer methods.